charmoniumQ/wf-reg-test/docs/icse_nier.md

 The dataset would indicate how various reactive solutions compare, allowing us to identify the best practices that correlate with reproducibility.
 However, no proactive solution is perfect, so we also look at the reactive solution of continuous testing.
 The dataset would also allow us to optimize continuous testing such that it is feasible.
-Finally, when the test identifies a failure, the automatic repair we plan to prototype would help fix that failure.
+Finally, when the continuous testing finds a failure, the automatic repair we plan to prototype would help fix that failure.

 # References